PayamZohari/CovidDataPipeline/README.md

    docker composed up [-d]
    ```
 now elastic is running on port 9200 (without web UI), airflow on port 8080, postgres on port 5432 (without web UI), and metabase on port 3000

+to enable ariflow log the job runs you need to give permission to the user to make change on ./logs, ./dags, ./plugins.\

 6. Run the ingestion